-Double Decker worked alongside internationally fêted animator and media artist Babis Alexiadis to devise a series of workshops for children as part of the education programme accompanying the Strange Cities: Athens exhibition.
-Young people were supported in exploring their own perceptions and story-telling abilities in working with others to make an animated film about Athens.
-Along the way each child gained not just knowledge of animation techniques and a better understanding of their own city, but also improved confidence, social and teamwork skills, and a sense of achievement.
+We worked alongside internationally fêted animator and media artist Babis Alexiadis to devise a series of workshops for children as part of the education programme accompanying the exhibition.
+Young people were supported in exploring their own perceptions and storytelling abilities as they worked with others to make an animated film about Athens.

 - 25 photographers, painters, graphic artists, illustrators & interactive designers from 11 countries